How to Send Digital Coupons for Your Restaurant

 Getting started

-If you haven't already, sign up for an account here.
-In this guide, we'll use the Redeem Link feature, which generates a unique link for each recipient in your email campaigns.
+If you have not already, create a Coupon Carrier account.
+In this walkthrough, we will use the Redeem Link feature.
+It creates a unique voucher link for each person in your campaign.

 Step 1: Create a new Redeem Link configuration